Cookie Settings

 Mike Sweeney

-Corporate Development Officer
+VP, Corporate Development

-As a member of the Leadership team at Phaidra, Mike serves as the Corporate Development Officer.
+As a member of the Leadership team at Phaidra, Mike serves as the VP of Corporate Development.
 He's responsible for creating and executing strategies that leverage our industrial AI solutions to optimize the performance and resiliency of industrial facilities.
 Prior to Phaidra, Mike was involved in some of the most groundbreaking projects in the data center industry, such as designing and delivering data centers for Microsoft and Salesforce, leading the hyperscale growth of Silent-Aire as CIO, and developing world class server solutions at Dell Technologies.
 He's here to help Phaidra achieve its mission of transforming the physical world with self-learning, intelligent control systems.

 Share